 As a small business owner, it is important for you to meet critical deadlines to avoid fines, notices, or worse, closure of your business.
 We suggest setting up a compliance calendar helps you stay on top of critically important dates.
 Here are some of the most critical deadlines you may need to meet in the next few months.
 Consult an experienced lawyer like us if you have questions about deadlines applicable to your business.

 Your "When I die" file is one crucial part of your plan as it will give your loved ones access to all your planning documents, financial accounts, digital assets, etc. in the event of your potential incapacity or death.
 Failure to execute this file will result in your family an agonizing work and endless expenses in tracking down your assets and worse, they will all end up as if they never existed.
-Read here to know how to avoid estate planning failure.
+Read here to know what to include in your file.

 As a small business owner, it is necessary that you understand the business credit terms.
 Like personal credit, business credit is a reflection of how well your company manages money and whether your company can be trusted by the way it manages money.
-To optimize your opportunities and help you grow your business, it is generally advisable to separate your business and personal affairs.
+We advise separating your business and personal affairs to optimize your opportunities and help you grow your business.
 Consult with a business law attorney like us to help you structure your business plan.